Insomnia logo

 Now you may be asking why all these keys are necessary.
 Why not just encrypt and decrypt data using the user’s password directly?
 There are few key scenarios that make having this many keys necessary.

-Forgot Passwords
+Forgot Passphrase

 Due to the usage of SRP to handle logging into the Insomnia App, the Insomnia Cloud never stores a user’s passphrase in any form.
 In addition, the derivation of encryption keys based on the user’s password means that all user data is encrypted in a manner that requires the user’s password to decrypt.